14 Spooky Halloween Superstitions and How They Came to Haunt Us

 Orange and black as official Halloween colors

 This spooky color combo dates back to pagan harvest celebrations.
 Orange symbolizes color of crops and changing leaves.
 Black is supposed to signify the “death” of summer and the changing seasons.
-These superstitions aren’t the only surprising things you never knew about the history of Halloween.
+Next, see what Halloween could look like this year.